By Marcin Wojtyczka

 Wave period

-Wave period is a time that elapses between the passing of successive crests or troughs.
+A wave period is a time that elapses between the passing of successive crests or troughs.
 The longer the wave period the bigger the wave and the stronger the wind that caused it.
 The shorter the period, the more chance of breaking waves to occur.
-Note that breakers can occur even with long wave period if the waves begin to “feel” the bottom or approach moderately steep shores.
+Note that breakers can occur even with a long wave period if the waves begin to “feel” the bottom or approach moderately steep shores.

 Formulas: